MotifDisco: Motif Causal Discovery For Time Series Motifs

 \boldsection{Causal Discovery in Time Series} There are a variety of works on causal discovery for time series~\citep{niu2024comprehensive, gong2023causal, hasan2023survey, assaad2022survey, shojaie2022granger}.
-In particular, previous methods have developed causal discovery frameworks for multivariate time series that incorporate temporal dynamics and use Granger Causality \citep{pan2024effcause, lowe2022amortized} or Transfer Entropy \citep{bonetti2024causal, najafi2023entropy}.
-Recent work has also incorporated time series causality measures to improve model learning in downstream tasks such as forecasting and anomaly detection \citep{ansari2024chronos, chen2023multi, febrinanto2023entropy, duan2022multivariate, wu2021event2graph}. \MD is the first framework focused on causal discovery for time series motifs, which may broaden current model capabilities for event-based time series.
+In particular, previous methods have developed causal discovery frameworks for multivariate time series that incorporate temporal dynamics and use Granger Causality \citep{pan2024effcause, tank2021neural, lowe2022amortized} or Transfer Entropy \citep{bonetti2024causal, najafi2023entropy}.
+Recent work has also incorporated time series causality measures to improve model learning in downstream tasks such as forecasting and anomaly detection \citep{ansari2024chronos, chen2023multi, febrinanto2023entropy, duan2022multivariate, wu2021event2graph}.
+Previous methods for time series causal discovery cannot be directly applied to motifs because they formulate causality using multivariate statistical properties (e.g., variable-based correlation) or temporal statistical measures repeated across time series lags, which do not hold for short, univariate time series motifs that do not contain repeated lagged patterns; or use labels or known underlying causal structures, which are not available for our traces and many similar event-based data streams. \MD is the first framework for causal discovery in time series motifs, which may broaden current model capabilities for event-based time series.